yibo-geomatique/dashboard/Concepts/Concepts.md

 # Concepts

 List of concepts which are useful to study suburban densification and for which 1) it is relevant to go beyond commonsense knowledge and possibly to highlight elements to have in mind when comparing situations across times and cities 2) it is useful to specify how the concept can be observed through data.

-A concept is registered on this file and can also be described here, or a dedicated file can be created for describing and disucssing the concept., in which case the file shall be put in the same git folder as this registry Concepts.md, and it should be called by the concept label, e.g. Suburb.md.
+This list is written mostly in english but distinguishes local concepts/words that can be different even if they are used as the translation

 *******
  1. [Suburb](#Suburb)